 General Insurance of Cyprus Ltd ("Company" or "Genikes Insurance" or "GI") was incorporated in Cyprus as a limited liability company in accordance with the provisions of the Cyprus Companies Law, Cap.
-113. The Company is a wholly owned subsidiary of the Bank of Cyprus Public Company Ltd.
+113. The Company's mission is to be the non-life insurer of choice in Cyprus.
+Genikes Insurance is a wholly owned subsidiary of the Bank of Cyprus Public Company Ltd.